 Key Investments to Avoid in a Self-Directed IRA

 The good news about Self-Directed IRAs?
 Opening one up for yourself gives you retirement tax benefits for a range of potential assets: real estate, precious metals, private companies, and more.
 The bad news?
 Well, it’s not exactly bad news as much as it is a limit: you can’t invest in everything in your IRA.
 The IRS wants to make sure that people only invest in legitimate retirement assets: a rental property, for example, or a share of stock.
-So before you start investing, you’ll have to know what you can’t hold within an IRA—at least not if you want to avoid tax penalties and potentially losing the tax-protected status of your account.
+So before you start investing, you’ll have to know what you can’t hold within a Self-Directed IRA—at least not if you want to avoid tax penalties and potentially losing the tax-protected status of your account.

 Life Insurance and Certain Precious Metals